 The Jakes Or Tinder?

-One thing leads to another, directly or indirectly, the is usually the way it is in research.
-Until now, I believed the popular opinion that scrap cloth went to cleaning the house and item in the house and then was used as tinder.
+One thing leads to another, directly or indirectly, this is usually the way it is in research.
+Until now, I believed the popular opinion that scrap cloth went to cleaning the house and items in the house and then was used as tinder.
 But my research into what was used in the 18th century to cleanse or wipe one’s self after defecating has thrown new light on tow rag used as tinder.
 Now undoubtedly tow rag was used as tinder, it was charred in the house fire and then extinguished in the tinderbox.
 But now I see that not all the rag went to tinder use, because some of it had to be used in the Jakes.

 Not just strips of cloth were used.
 Out in the wilderness anything that could be used was used.
 Sticks, rocks, moss, leaves of trees and plants, and even sea shells.
 From early times apparently the Romans used either sponge or cloth on the end of a stick.
 But this of course was in their toilets, not in the woods.
 Common sense will dictate what to use when away from home, the more comfortable items would of course be first choice, such as the soft large leaves of plants.
 If these were not available, then the woodsrunner would have looked for the next best thing.